fp-cybrilla/fp-cybrilla.github.io/content/payments/payment-via-eNACH.md

 > 1. If `amount transfer to AMC` fails, FP Operations will coordinate with customer to resolve the issue.
 If the `amount transfer to AMC` does not succeed after all attempts then customer will initiate a refund to investor on the payment gateway.
 In this case, FP will mark the payment as `failed`
 > 2. If `UTR` is not recieved from payment gateway, FP Operations will coordinate with payment gateway and customer to resolve the issue.
+> 3. FP will retry payment for 2 calendar days if the payment request was not accepted by payment gateway due to bank related reasons.
+Payment request will remain in `pending` state during this time.
+If the payment request is not accpeted after retry, it will be marked as `failed`.
-> 3. To learn how to manage mandate lifecyle, please refer [eNACH mandate setup](/payments/managing-eNACH/)
+> 4. To learn how to manage mandate lifecyle, please refer [eNACH mandate setup](/payments/managing-eNACH/)